 - Configure your email correctly

 Just like a credit score, time is a factor here.
-How much time is dependant on your email provider, but if you ramp up slowly and work on sending great content, you will be in good shape.
-If you rush, you will be labeled as a bad sender and will be difficult to change to a good sender.
+How much time - it's dependant on your email provider, but if you ramp up slowly and work on sending great content, you will be in good shape.
+If you rush, you will be labeled as a bad sender and will be difficult to change to a good one.

 Sending and receiving quality emails is like arriving to a party and introducing yourself to everyone there through a handshake.
 If a few people do not shake your hand back, you are now the weird person at the party.
-Don’t have your email be that weird person at the party.
+Don’t make your email be that person.